EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 - SMMT, "New car market starts year with growth but EV share falls" (February 2026)

-- Zapmap, "UK EV market share 2026" (April 2026), https://www.zapmap.com/ev-stats/ev-market
+- Zapmap, "UK EV market share 2026" (updated 2026)

-- PASC UK Form & Value Report 2025, summarised in Group Accommodation, "The True Value of Holiday Lets in 2025" (December 2025)
+- PASC UK Form & Value Report 2025, as summarised in Group Accommodation (December 2025)

-- Measuring Instruments Directive (MID) 2014/32/EU; EN50470-1/-3 standards
+- Measuring Instruments Directive 2014/32/EU - EUR-Lex

 - Camax UK, "MID - Measuring Instruments Directive"

-- Novuna Vehicle Solutions, "850,000 Airbnb properties now have EV charging"
+- Novuna Vehicle Solutions, "850,000 Airbnb properties now have EV charging" (2023)

 - Bird & Bird, "Electric Vehicle Charging - A Guide to UK Legislation"

-This article was written by the founders of GuestCharge based on primary UK regulatory sources, SMMT new car registration data, OFGEM and OPSS guidance, and our own pilot data with UK holiday let owners.
+This article was written by the founders of GuestCharge based on primary UK regulatory sources, SMMT new car registration data, Ofgem and OPSS guidance, and our own pilot data with UK holiday let owners.
 It is not legal advice.
-For specific compliance questions, consult OFGEM, your local Trading Standards office, or a qualified solicitor.
+For specific compliance questions, consult Ofgem, your local Trading Standards office, or a qualified solicitor.

-Last updated: 1 May 2026.
+Last updated: 5 July 2026.
 We update this guide quarterly to reflect new regulations and market data.